PraveenKumarDN/WireMockService/README.md

 Implementation steps:
-Implementation for Initialisation(Configuration/Start/Stub methods) and deinitialisation(Unstub/Stop) of wiremock services are handled in QE-Framework.
+Implementation for Initialisation(Configuration/Start/Stub methods) and deinitialisation(Unstub/Stop) of wiremock services could be handled in generic framework.
 Just you need to extend the same in your project stubbing class.

 Changes to be done in the maven project: